zrtorstrick/ATMS-523-Module-4/HW.md

 Submit this code as a pull request back to GitHub Classroom by the date and time listed in Canvas.

-For this assignment, use the ERA-5 *monthly mean* data at NCAR (DOI: 10.5065/P8GT-0R61) as we did in Module 2.
-Feel free to reduce the data to 1 degree resolution if you need to save data download times.
+For this assignment, use the ERA-5 *monthly mean* data from Copernicus Data Service.

 1) Create a dataset that contains the monthly means of Sea Surface Temperature anomalies and total column water vapor from Jan 1979-Dec 2024 over the Pacific Basin (65°N to 65°S, 120°E to 60°W) masked out over land - save this to your computer.
 The data and land sea mask is available here: [https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels-monthly-means?tab=download](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels-monthly-means?tab=download)